Mycoplasma Hominis and Ureaplasma Test

 Mycoplasmas are a group of extremely tiny bacteria that inhabit the respiratory and urogenital (urinary and reproductive) tracts.
 There are 200 hundred strains of mycoplasmas; most of them are harmless and can live naturally within your biome.
 Mycoplasmas are some of the smallest bacteria known to man and cannot even be seen through a microscope.
 These bacteria are also unique because they have a triple-layered membrane and do not have cell walls, which can make them difficult to treat with certain antibiotics like penicillin.

-Mycoplasmas are parasitic and opportunistic, meaning they need a host to survive, and they tend to infect people with already weakened immune systems.
+Mycoplasmas are opportunistic, meaning they need a host to survive, and they tend to infect people with already weakened immune systems.

 Are Mycoplasmas STDs?